jonathansharman/najan/src/pronouns.md

 | :------- | :------ |
 | {to}     | {ŋak}   |

-The interrogative pronoun {velk} stands for something unknown and is essential to the formation of interrogative sentences, where it indicates any missing information that the asker wishes to know.
+The interrogative pronoun {vel} stands for something unknown and is essential to the formation of [content questions](./modality.md#interrogative-moods), where it indicates the missing information that the asker wishes to know.

-## Assignable Pronouns

 The assignable pronouns {jow}, {með}, {paŋ}, and {tsut} have no fixed properties, such as person, number, or gender.
 They can be bound (or rebound) to